stevexyz/qmk_firmware/keyboards/40percentclub/gherkin/keymaps/stevexyz/readme.md

-# The 25% SuperMicro keyboard: The "Alpha 26" keymap on Gherkin
+# The 25% SuperMicro keyboard: a pure "Alpha 26" keymap on Gherkin

 With this configuration the "SuperMicro" layout first experimented on the plank-like jj40 is being ported to a more proper board.